-KSOS [6] was to be a security-kernel based system with a UNIX-compatible program interface on a DEC PDP-11.
-The KSOS security kernel was designed to enforce strictly the axioms of the Bell-LaPadula model on user-provided programs.
-To handle those situations where strict enforcement is incompatible with functional requirements, the kernel recognizes certain privileges that allow some processes to circumvent parts of this enforcement.
-These privileges include the ability to violate the property, to change the security or integrity level of objects, and to invoke certain security kernel functions.
+KSOS [17] was to be a security-kernel based system with a UNIX-compatible program interface on a DEC PDP-11.
+The KSOS security kernel was designed to strictly enforce the axioms of the Bell-LaPadula model on user-provided programs.
+To handle those situations where strict enforcement is incompatible with functional requirements, the kernel recognizes certain "privileges" that allow some processes to circumvent parts of this enforcement.
+These privileges include the ability to violate the -property to change the security or integrity level [5] of objects, and to invoke certain security kernel functions.

-KSOS developers defined a special category of software, called non-kernel security related (NKSR), that supports such privileges.
-For example, the "Secure Server" of the KSOS NKSR allows a user to change the security level of files he owns and to print a file classified at a lower security level without raising the security level of the printed output to the level of his process.
+KSOS developers defined a special category of software, called Non-Kernel Security Related (NKSR), that supports such privileges.
+For example, the "Secure Server" of the KSOS NKSR allows a user to reduce the security level of files he owns and to print a file classified at a lower security level without raising the security level of the printed output to the level of this process.
 Both of these operations would be prohibited by strict enforcement of the Bell-LaPadula axioms.